tconbeer/sqlfmt/README.md

 ### Disabling sqlfmt

 If you would like sqlfmt to ignore a file, or part of a file, you can add `-- fmt: off` and `-- fmt: on` comments to your code (or `# fmt: off` on MySQL or BigQuery). sqlfmt will not change any code between those comments; a single `-- fmt: off` at the top of a file will keep the entire file intact.

+### The jinjafmt extra

+sqlfmt loves properly-formatted jinja, too.

+sqlfmt will safely attempt to import the Python code formatter, *black*.
+If it is successful (either because sqlfmt was installed with the **jinjafmt** extra or because black was installed separately in the same environment), it will use *black* to format the contents of jinja tags.
+If you do not want sqlfmt to use *black* to format your jinja, then specify the `--no-jinjafmt` flag when running sqlfmt.

+Installing sqlfmt with the jinjafmt extra will also install *black*.
+You can do this with `pipx install sqlfmt[jinjafmt]` If you want to pin a specific *black* version, you should specify that separately, as a direct dependency of your project (in your Pipfile, pyproject.toml, etc.).

+If sqlfmt was installed without the jinjafmt extra, and *black* is not otherwise installed, then sqlfmt will not attempt to format the contents of jinja tags, except for enforcing a single space inside each curly.

 ### Using sqlfmt with pre-commit
 You can configure [pre-commit](https://pre-commit.com/) to run sqlfmt on your repository before you commit changes.